Spa killings prompt new proposals from Georgia Democrats - WTMJ

 “I think it’s just an unnecessary burden on law-abiding citizens being able to access and exercise their constitutional rights,” Harper said.

-Two other bills introduced by Democrats in the wake of the shootings aim to increase communication between minority communities and law enforcement.
+Two other bills introduced by Democrats would increase communication between minority communities and law enforcement.
 One proposal would direct the Georgia Emergency Communications Authority to implement a statewide translation system for 911 calls.
 The other would direct the group that administers law enforcement training in Georgia to offer community response and proactive outreach training in languages other than English.

 Democratic Sen. Sheikh Rahman is a Bangladeshi immigrant who was the first person of Asian descent elected to the Georgia state Senate.